 Vencel Alfred, Camp-to-Community Fellows Coordinator, joined YES in January 2017.
 After earning his B.S. in Recreation Administration, Vencel began his career in recreation coordinating youth and adult sports in Sacramento.
 Since returning home to the East Bay, he has served as a counselor, mentor, tutor, and coach with the City of Emeryville and the City of Richmond, and worked alongside YES as Camp Director for East Bay Regional Park District’s Community Outreach Outdoor Program.
 Vencel is passionate about sharing his love of outdoor recreation, academics, and mentorship with YES youth. email@example.com

 Peter Walker-Flom, Camp-to-Community Youth Leaders Coordinator, joined YES in October of 2015.
 He graduated from the University of Minnesota with a B.S. in Youth Studies and a minor in Sociology of Law, Criminology, and Deviance.
 He has worked and volunteered in a variety of youth programs doing foster care respite, tutoring, juvenile probation services, mentoring, and more.
 As a resident of Richmond's Belding Woods neighborhood, Peter enjoys tending his vegetable garden, taking his dogs to Wildcat Canyon, and eating at Taqueria La Bamba.
 His passions include food security, equitable access to the outdoors, and dismantling the school-to-prison pipeline. firstname.lastname@example.org

-YES is also supported by regular youth interns and nearly 50 volunteers.
+YES is also supported by regular youth interns and over 50 volunteers.